 We were only in London for four days, and we crammed a lot of new experiences and bucket list checks into that time.
 I don’t do “slow travel” well, I do speedy travel really good.
-Though I squeezed just about every ounce of fun I could out of London, I did have one regret: Not eating at Borough Market.
+Though I squeezed just about every ounce of fun I could out of London, I did have one regret: Not eating everything at Borough Market.

 Borough Market is London’s most renowned food market, featuring fruits, vegetables, British and International fare.